ENTER NOW to help us find the best South Asian rising stars in all of Yorkshire for 2022!

-Help us find the 16 to 30-year-old leaders and role models of the future….
+Open to all 16 to 30-year-old young achievers: tell us about your successes and become the role models of the future….

 Promote social mobility among young South Asians